 An Oasis In A Connected World

-The morning brings with it a cacophony of tired engine splutters as eager adventurers mount their cheap steeds and head off into the early morning mists.
+The morning brings with it a cacophony of tired engine splutters as eager adventurers mount their cheap steeds and head off into early morning mists.

-This place is untouched by commercial tourism but with cruise ships on the horizon and Casinos are on the hill, an apocalypse is coming.
+This place is untouched by commercial tourism but with cruise ships on the horizon and Casinos are on The Hill, an apocalypse is coming.